informalsystems/hermes/guide/src/tutorials/local-chains/relay-paths/multiple-paths.md

     (...)
     ```

-8. Query the unreceived packets and acknowledgments on `ibc-1` and `ibc-2` from a different terminal:
+8. Query the pending packets and acknowledgments on `ibc-1` and `ibc-2` from a different terminal:

     ```shell
     hermes query packet pending-sends --chain ibc-1 --port transfer --channel channel-0